Page content

 The Gender Pay Gap reporting regulations require us to review the gender pay distribution across the University in four equally sized quartiles.
 These are calculated by listing all employees by their hourly rate of pay, from the lowest to the highest, and then dividing the list into four sections, with an equal number of employees in each section.

-The Lower Quartile is predominately comprised of 65.9% females compared with 34.1% males.
+The Lower Quartile is predominately comprised of 66.4% females compared with 33.6% males.

-There is a slight shift in the Upper Quartile, which is comprised of 44.25% males compared with 55.8% females.
+There is a shift in the gender profile within the Upper Quartile as this is comprised of 53.9% males compared with 46.1% females.

 The pay quartile figures show the root cause of our gender pay gap – we have a higher proportion of females in our lower pay quartiles (our lower pay grades) and a higher proportion of males in our upper pay quartiles (our higher pay grades).
-Whilst the Athena Swan Charter aims specifically to address the under representation of females in senior roles (i.e. Upper Quartile), the “outsourcing” of predominantly male operational roles and the types of jobs available contributes to the over-representation of women in the Lower Quartile.
+Whilst the Athena Swan Charter aims specifically to address the under representation of females in senior roles (that is, the Upper Quartile), the “outsourcing” of predominantly male operational roles and the types of jobs available contributes to the over-representation of women in the Lower Quartile.

-Quartile Comparisons with 2022
+Quartile Comparisons with 2023

 Closing the Gap

-- The new organisational strategy sets out a commitment around equality, diversity and inclusion, and we are delivering this through a renewed People Plan which sets out actions to continue to narrow pay gaps as they exist across the organisation.
+• The new organisational strategy sets out a commitment around equality, diversity and inclusion and we are delivering this through a renewed People Plan which sets out actions to continue to narrow pay gaps as they exist across the organisation.

-- We have established a Pay Gap Review Working Group, which includes Trade Union colleagues, to consider and address Equal and Gender Pay.
+• We have established a Pay Gap Review Working Group, which includes Trade Union colleagues to consider and address Equal and Gender pay.

-- To enhance career progression of professional support staff, we have developed a pilot for secondments, ensuring that female staff, particularly at lower grades, are encouraged and supported to take part.
+• To enhance career progression of professional support staff we have developed a pilot for secondments, ensuring that female staff, particularly at lower grades, are encouraged and supported to take part.

 Staff Equality Monitoring